Invasive Aedes Mosquitoes

 Unfortunately within the past five years, two invasive mosquito species have been discovered in California.
 These invasive mosquitoes do not occur naturally here in California, but have arrived from other parts of the country or world.

 Delano Mosquito Abatement’s first detection of the invasive yellow fever mosquito (Aedes aegypti) was in 2016, in the city of McFarland.
-The mosquito was captured in weekly routine traps set out in the city by our mosquito technicians.
-The following year, Aedes aegypti was discovered in Delano, and now recently detected in 2019 in Earlimart.
+The mosquito was captured in weekly routine traps set throughout the city by our mosquito technicians.
+The following year, Aedes aegypti was discovered in Delano, and recently detected in 2019 in Earlimart.
 The district is actively monitoring for these exotic species of mosquitoes.

 These invasive mosquitoes are aggressive day time biters that will readily enter and follow people into buildings and vehicles.
 They tend to bite around the ankles and elbows.
 They prefer to bite humans, but will readily bite animals too.

 These two mosquitoes are “container breeders.”
 Females will lay individual eggs in buckets, flower pot saucers, cups, old tires, and various containers that collect water.
 Eggs can be laid in containers holding as little as a teaspoon of water.
 And those eggs, laid just above the water line, can survive dry conditions for months.
 Aside from containers, they will also utilize natural habitats such as inside tree holes, bamboo, and flowering plants to breed.
 Backyards are the number one source for mosquito production.
 Anything that can hold water for more than a week has the ability to produce mosquitoes.
 For this reason, it is important to dump, drain, or eliminate unnecessary sources of standing water around your home and scrub containers to dislodge eggs.